kadirpekel/seal/README.md

 The condition is an expression that evaluates to a boolean value (true or false).
 If the condition is true, the block of code will execute.
 If the condition is false, the block of code will not execute.

-Here's an example of a while loop in Seal that uses a counter to iterate through a loop:
+Here's an example of a while loop in SEAL that uses a counter to iterate through a loop:

 ```typescript
 ($MAX_SIZE 10)